 Potable water is available at all marina pontoons with stable pressure.
 Quality is generally good.

 If you are headed somewhere remote consider the need to expand your knowledge base or have an information resource on board.
 Why not get a copy of my book The Marine and Electrical and Electronics Bible 4th Edition.
 By and for yachties, with everything from batteries and charging, solar and wind, diesel engines and marine electronics and so much more.
 Your complete systems guide.
 650 pages of practical advice.
-Go to Boat Books for a copy or order through Amazon.
+In Australia and New Zealand order a copy through Boat Books.
+UK and European boats can buy the UK Edition Here.
+US and Canadian boats can get the US Edition Order Here.
 Marine systems are my profession so let me help you.
+By a liveaboard boat owner for other boat owners

 Local capability covers routine diesel servicing, minor electrical work, plumbing, batteries, and general mechanical tasks.
 No yacht‑engineering firms, riggers, sail lofts, or advanced electronics specialists.
 Specialist work (Volvo Penta, Yanmar, Raymarine, Garmin, Furuno) is handled in Fukuoka or Sasebo.
 Haul‑out capacity is limited and geared to fishing vessels.
 Spare parts typically shipped from larger centres.

 Japan’s maritime culture is formal and procedural.
 Predictable vessel movement is expected; commercial traffic has priority.
 Officials expect accurate paperwork and concise answers.
 Documents are handed over with two hands.
 Noise discipline is strict.
 Waste must be sorted correctly.
 Shoes may need to be removed in some offices.
 Photography of port, naval, or security areas is restricted.
 Drone use requires approval.
 Punctuality is essential.
 Courtesy is expressed through brief bows and polite language.
+For a complete summary visit the page about Japanese Port Culture and Etiquette.

 Nagasaki offers a predictable, sheltered harbour with structured entry procedures, reliable berthing, strong provisioning, and basic marine services.
 Fuel and water are straightforward, and the harbour remains calm in all conditions.
 For yachts arriving from Korea, China, or the wider East China Sea, Nagasaki provides a secure, well‑regulated arrival point with clear operational expectations.
 Nagasaki Sailing Guide for Yachts with all you need to know.